 With only a 25-vote margin, the Baldi-Holtzinger race is too close to call until all absentee ballots are counted.
 Those are to be opened and tallied today.

 As of 4 p.m., 109 GOP absentee ballots and 178 Democratic absentee votes remained to be counted, Stuart Harvey, election director for the Frederick County Board of Elections, said yesterday.

 Turnout at the polls was relatively heavy: 24.5 percent of the city's registered Democrats and Republicans, compared with about 17 percent four years ago.
-Among Democrats, the percentage was nearly 28.6 percent, compared with 18.5 percent for the GOP.
+Among Democrats, the percentage was higher, nearly 28.6 percent, compared with 18.5 percent for the GOP.

 Baldi blamed the lower Republican turnout for Holtzinger's apparent upset.
 With media attention focused on the slugfest between Dougherty and Young, many Republicans assumed that Baldi would cruise to victory and didn't bother to vote.

 Since the last election, the Republican-led Board of Aldermen and the mayor frequently divided along gender and party lines, and the disputes became increasingly personal.
 One Republican alderman called Dougherty a "dictator."
 Another accused her of spitefully choosing layoffs to balance the budget to retaliate for a Republican-sponsored tax cut she opposed.
 Each side blamed the other.
 But by the time the primary campaign began, the notion of restoring civility to City Hall was what was on many voters' minds.